Nowcasting in a Pandemic using Non-Parametric Mixed Frequency VARs: Introduction

-We apply the resulting model to nowcast GDP growth in selected Eurozone economies (Germany, Spain, France and Italy) and show that our approach outperforms the linear MF-VAR model.
+We apply the resulting model to nowcast GDP growth in selected euro area economies (Germany, Spain, France and Italy) and show that our approach outperforms the linear MF-VAR model.
 With some exceptions, it produces slightly better nowcasts through 2019.
-But when the first two months of 2020 are included the improvements offered by MF-BAVART rise substantially.
-We investigate where these improvements are coming from in a detailed study of the predictive densities for the first six months of 2020.
+But when the first two quarters of 2020 are included, the improvements offered by MF-BAVART rise substantially.
+We investigate where these gains come from in a detailed study of the predictive densities for the first six months of 2020.
+Our results suggest that they stem from the superior ability of our model to adjust the predictive variance in a timely manner and thus increase the probability of observing the extreme observations during the pandemic.
+These increases in the predictive variance are mostly driven by a flexible Bayesian prior and using a large number of regression trees.
+Moreover, we also assess whether data on COVID-19 cases and Google mobility trends can improve nowcasts despite the fact that the time series data on these variables is very short.
+Our model is equipped to extract information from such series and predictive accuracy is increased in some cases.

 The remainder of this paper is organized as follows.
-In the next section, we define the MF-BAVART and illustrate how it can effectively handle extreme observations such as have occurred during the pandemic and briefly sketch the Markov Chain Monte Carlo (MCMC) algorithm for posterior and predictive Bayesian inference.
-The third section of the paper contains our empirical work.
-The fourth section offers a summary and conclusions.
-Appendix A provides full details of our Bayesian methods including the prior and MCMC algorithm.
-Appendix B provides additional empirical results.
+The next section discusses our econometric methods.
+We define the MF-BAVART model, illustrate how it can handle extreme observations such as those that have occurred during the 2020 pandemic and discuss prior elicitation.
+It also contains the relevant full conditional posterior distributions and sketches the Markov Chain Monte Carlo (MCMC) algorithm for posterior inference.
+Section \ref{sec:sim} carries out an artificial data exercise where we investigate the properties of the MF-BAVART model.
+Section \ref{sec:results} of the paper contains our empirical work.
+Section \ref{sec:summary} offers a summary and conclusions.
+Appendix \ref{sec: AppMCMC} provides some technical details.
+There is also an Online Appendix that includes additional empirical results and MCMC convergence diagnostics.\footnote{All codes and data are available from the corresponding author upon request.
+Replication files are also available for download at \href{https://github.com/mpfarrho/mf-bavart}{github.com/mpfarrho/mf-bavart}.}